 Join those students who have already transformed their careers with this new and exciting opportunity.

 According to the BC PA, "the only way to stand out from the crowd is to study with a reputable college".
-There is no certification system in British Columbia.
+There is no accreditation system in British Columbia.
 The only Province which requires Paralegals to be licensed is Ontario.
 Otherwise, Paralegals work under supervision and employers will look for relevant education and familiarity with Canadian laws and procedures - which we provide.

 Other than in Ontario, the profession of paralegal is not regulated in Canada.
 Paralegals are skilled in various areas of law owing to their education, career training and work experience.
 Under the guidance of legal practitioners, paralegals perform legally relevant work which includes administrative or management functions requiring sufficient legal knowledge that only a legal practitioner could normally provide.